Malayalee House: Rules

 The show consists of 16 'residents' who live together with the main intention of creating a show out of the space and time provided to them.
 Residents must evict the least liked participant, from the option given to them by the Anchor, based on the rule set (with consideration of the ratings and the response from TV viewers).
 The rules for the contestants have never been told to the audience.
 They cannot leave the premises unless they are evicted or due to special reasons (e.g. medical concerns).
 Some of the contestants may be 'planted' or 'guests'.
 The audience is made to keep guessing as to who is acting, fake or genuine.

 Publication

 The main television coverage took the form of a highlights programme aired on Surya TV at 8:00 PM (Mon-Fri).
 Each episode contains the main events of two days worth of previously recorded footage.
 The extra video footage that is not part of the daily episode are aired at 10:30 PM on the same day which is called Malayalee House -Kaanakazhchakal.
-The episodes were also uploaded to the Surya TV YouTube channel.

-(Note:Currently episodes of Surya tv old serials and programs are unavailable:Old Surya tv YouTube channel had been deleted!)